 The EDI 834 file is organized into segments and data elements, where data elements contain a data field while the segment contains one data element.

-Within a data element – you will find the date of transaction, type of insurance plan, premium amount, as well as coverage details.
+Within a data element – you will find the date of the transaction, type of insurance plan, premium amount, as well as coverage details.
 However, EDI 834 offers multiple avenues for the company to use the format and include data within.

 How is EDI 834 Processed and Used?